"This post may contain affiliate links."

 In order to make the most from your short stay staying on Disney property is a MUST!
 You cannot get any closer to Walt Disney World as a whole than staying on site.

-Arrive at the parks at opening & expect to stay all day
+Research Disney crowds, arrive at the parks at opening & expect to stay all day

 With limited time you will struggle to see EVERYTHING if you are planning to just do a morning at Magic Kingdom and head back to the resort in the afternoon, you are not going to see everything…. it’s never going to happen.
 Ideally you need to be there at opening and stay until closing.